How to Get Your Website Ranking #1 on Google

 Content strategy is important for two reasons.
 First, it helps your site and its pages get better rankings.
 Second, it can save you money.
 Without a strategy in place, you can spend a lot of time and effort creating content that isn't even seen by your audience.

-Focus on the keywords that matter most to you
+Focus on the keywords that matter most.

 While Google has stated that there is no “right” way to rank for a particular keyword, it also acknowledges a difference between websites that appear in search results and those that don't.